Maid Rite Recipe Loose Meat Sandwich + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Maid Rites’ loose meat sandwich may look like a sloppy joe, but it tastes nothing like one.
-The flavor of these sandwiches is so much better, and with our recipe, you can make them at home!!
+Use our Maid Rite recipe to create a loose meat sandwich that tastes just like the restaurant original!
+Each ground beef sandwich may look like a sloppy joe, but it tastes nothing like one.
+The flavor is so much better, and with our recipe, you can make them at home!!

 This loose meat sandwich recipe may seem simple, but trust me — there’s something special about these sandwiches.
 They’re easy to make and irresistibly scrumptious!

-For a delicious twist on a loose meat sandwich, make a batch of burger bombs.
-They’re made with frozen dinner roll dough – the perfect game day food!
+For a delicious twist on a ground beef sandwich, make a batch of burger bombs.
+They’re made with frozen dinner roll dough — the perfect game-day food!